Baltimore Running Festival, Maryland, 2023

 The runs help you get to know the city of Baltimore, as they loop through some great neighbourhoods including Federal Hill, a historic part of the city with buildings that date back to the 18th century; Fells Point, known for its bars and seafood restaurants; and the waterfront at the Inner Harbor where the event will end.

-On 17-18 October is the Health and Fitness Expo in the Baltimore Convention Center where entrance is free.
+Entrance for the Health and Fitness Expo in the Baltimore Convention Center in October is free.
 Runners must come here to collect their packs as they cannot do this on the big day.

 Registration can be for one of five events: the Baltimore marathon, half-marathon, 5k, the team relay (four per team), or the weirdly named BaltiMORON-a-thon, which is not galloping along while eating a curry, but the 5k and half-marathon races combined.

-Prices for single runners range from $55 to $170.
+Prices for single runners range from $55 to $220 depending upon the event (information and prices here).
 If your fitness and confidence are rising, you can upgrade races and if you have not been practising enough, you can do the opposite, subject to availability.

 History of the Baltimore Running Festival